ahmed9697/web3-certs/apps/api/README-VALIDATION.md

 ## Solution

-We implemented a three-part solution to address the decorator compatibility issues:
+We implemented a two-part solution to address the decorator compatibility issues:

 ### 1. TypeScript Configuration